biopragmatics/biomappings/README.md

 It has a button for creating commits, but you'll also have to make pushes from the repository yourself after reviewing the changes.

+**Note** if you've installed `biomappings` via PyPI, then running the web curation interface doesn't make much sense, since it's non-trivial for most users to find the location of the resources within your Python installation's `site-packages` folder, and you won't be able to contribute them back.

 ## ⚖️ License

 Code is licensed under the MIT License.
 Data is licensed under the CC0 1.0 Universal License.